tmac1973/pulsemon/readme.md

 <h1> What? </h1>
-Pulsemon allows you to pick a pulseaudio output (sink) and input (source) as the preferred device.
+Pulsemon allows you to pick a pulseaudio output (sink) and input (source) as the preferred devices.
 It will then monitor for changes to usb bus.
 If your preferred pulseaudio sound device is removed and then re-added later it will remember that device and restore it to its rightful state as "active".